Pe3aTeJlb/Advanced-QR-Reader/README.md

 * Portable
 * Support AR feautures
 * Personalized AR marker for your model
+* Support every Android from 4.2.2

 # Project installation
 !Warning!
 Do not upgrade Unity or Vuforia.
-App and web services works properly only this versions.
+App and web services works properly only this on versions.
 1. Download repository
 2. Open Unity  hub
 3. Click "ADD" button and choose repository folder

 # Technology stack
 !Warning!
 Do not upgrade Unity or Vuforia.
-App and web services works properly only this versions.
+App and web services works properly only on this versions.
 - C#
 - Unity3D 2017.4.29f1
 - Vuforia 7.0.36:a4264b6554f5a9a10c97ec9358a33dab